Buffalo police officers who shoved 75-year-old protester in viral video will not face charges

 Gugino was violating curfew at the time, Flynn said Thursday, and “had no business approaching these police officers.”
 But the district attorney said he should not have been shoved.

-“He should have been arrested, grabbed, and peacefully walked off the steps of city hall,” Flynn said.
+“He should have been arrested, grabbed and peacefully walked off the steps of city hall,” Flynn said.
 “But again, that didn’t happen.”